c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 _Asynchronous I/O operation_ - an I/O operation that doesn’t of itself cause the requesting thread to be blocked; this implies that the thread and the I/O operation may be running concurrently.

-So, according to the the POSIX specification, the diffeterence between the terms _non-blocking_ and _asynchronous_ is straightforward:
+So, according to the POSIX specification, the difference between the terms _non-blocking_ and _asynchronous_ is straightforward: